OpenVPN/tap-windows6/README.rst

 - Prebuilt tapinstall.exe binaries (optional)
 - Visual Studio 2019 and WiX Toolset for MSM packaging (optional)

-Make sure you add Python's install directory (usually c:\\python27) to the PATH environment variable.
+Make sure you add Python's install directory to the PATH environment variable.

 Tap-windows6 has been successfully build on Windows 10 and Windows Server 2016 using